Iris Kelso: Journalist in New Orleans

 Encouraged by her editor in Hattiesburg, she moved to New Orleans in 1951 to work for the former New Orleans States-Item newspaper, an afternoon daily.
 She was not the first woman journalist in visible positions in New Orleans, for at least two others had preceded her in such work.
 Walter G. Cowan (c.
-1911-2010), her boss at The States-Item, described her as a "natural reporter.
+1911–2010), her boss at The States-Item, described her as a "natural reporter.
 It was obvious to me right off that she had the ability to talk to people and retain their confidence, even though she had to ask embarrassing questions.
 It's the kind of thing that rattles new reporters, but she always kept her composure."

 After three years, The States-Item assigned Kelso in 1954 to the City Hall beat while deLesseps Story Morrison was the long-term mayor.
 She began contributing to the weekly magazine Figaro, part of the reconfigured States-Item, a combination of two afternoon newspapers.
 In 1959, she was sent to Baton Rouge to cover the Louisiana State Legislature, then an all-Democratic body of 144 members in both houses.
 Her most sensational story was the confinement and release of Governor Earl Kemp Long from a mental institution, a matter which drew national attention.
 She recalled having once interviewed Long in his long-handles underwear.

 In 1960, Iris Turner wed Robert N. Kelso, a States-Item copy editor, who died of a lengthy illness in 1972.
 The couple had no children.

 Kelso covered the civil rights movement and desegregation of New Orleans public schools when those activities were mostly unpopular by white voters.
 She attended the 1964 Democratic National Convention in Atlantic City, New Jersey, which nominated the Johnson-Humphrey ticket and is remembered for the fight over the Mississippi state delegation between party regulars and the Mississippi Freedom Democratic Party.

-From 1965–1967, she worked for a federal War on Poverty program called Total Community Action.
+From 1965 to 1967, she worked for a federal war on poverty program called Total Community Action.
 She was assigned to a Head Start operation to establish a medical and dental program for underprivileged children.
 She won a George Foster Peabody Award for an investigative series "City in Crisis", a study of municipal finances.
-While still writing for Figaro, she began broadcasting a weekly political commentary program, Saturday Politics, on the New Orleans NBC station WDSU-TV, where she was employed from 1967–78.
+While still writing for Figaro, she began broadcasting a weekly political commentary program, Saturday Politics, on the New Orleans NBC station WDSU-TV, where she was employed from 1967 to 1978.
 She attended the 1976 Democratic National Convention in New York City, which confirmed the successful Carter-Mondale ticket.
 At Figaro, Kelso wrote a series of stories on her own family, including a focus on her first cousin, Turner Catledge, a former managing editor of The New York Times.